Microalbuminuria ICD-10-CM Codes

 • Terms like albuminuria or proteinuria refer to elevated albumin or protein in urine.
 Microalbuminuria indicates a relatively small increase.

-• Even slight microalbuminuria suggests early chronic kidney disease.
+• Even slight microalbuminuria suggests kidney damage, kidney complications, and early (diabetic) chronic kidney disease.
 It's diagnosed alongside other tests, estimating disease progression and assessing cardiovascular risk.

 • Causes include kidney damage from glomerulonephritis, diabetes, high blood pressure, obesity, and pre-eclampsia.

-• Factors like exercise, fever, or dehydration can temporarily raise urine protein.
+• Factors such as exercise, fever, or dehydration can temporarily increase urine protein levels.

 • Microalbuminuria typically doesn't cause symptoms.
 Increased levels might result in foamy urine, puffiness, or swollen extremities.